AxisCommunications/locomote-video-player/README.md

 ### Socket Policy Server

-`Locomote` uses sockets to connect to a video stream.
+`Locomote` uses sockets to connect to RTSP video streams which requires a socket policy server to be implemented.
+For RTMP and HTTP streams no socket policy server is required.

 Flash Player 9 and above implements a strict access policy for Flash applications that make Socket or XMLSocket connections to a remote host.
 It now requires the presence of a socket policy file on the server.